SeldonIO/seldon-core/docs-gb/examples/pipeline-examples.md

 ```

+{% endtab %}
+{% endtabs %}

-We use the Seldon CLI `pipeline inspect` feature to look at the data for all steps of the pipeline for the last data item passed through the pipeline (the default).
+You can use the Seldon CLI `pipeline inspect` feature to look at the data for all steps of the pipeline for the last data item passed through the pipeline (the default).
 This can be useful for debugging.

 ```bash
 seldon pipeline inspect tfsimples